technomancy/leiningen/doc/PLUGINS.md

 invocation, you can make the function take more than one argument.
-In order to underscore the fact that tasks are just Clojure functions, arguments which act as flags are usually accepted as `:keywords` rather than traditional `--dashed` syntax.
+In order to underscore the fact that tasks are just Clojure functions, arguments which act as flags are usually accepted as `:keywords` rather than unixy traditional `--dashed` syntax.
 Note that all arguments are still passed in as strings; it's up to your function to call `read-string` on the arguments if you want keywords, symbols, integers, etc. Keep this in mind when calling other tasks as functions too.